Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - Use a centralized routing appliance to secue and optimize routing between segments
 - Use staggered tier-1 routers when network segmention is driven by organizational security/networking policies, compliance requirements, business units, departments or environments.

+#### Assessment Question
+- How is traffic between different components of the application transmitted securely?

 ### RBAC and Multi-Factor Authentication (MFA)
 #### Impact:  _Security_, _Infrastructure_